AABoyles/logify.js/README.md

 ## Usage and Examples

-For code examples, stop by the [website at alertifyjs.org](http://alertifyjs.org/)
+For code examples, stop by the [logifyjs website](http://futurecensus.github.io/logify/)

 ## Credit where credit is due

-See all list of [contributors](https://github.com/alertifyjs/alertify.js/contributors)
+See all list of [contributors](https://github.com/logifyjs/logify.js/contributors)

 ## License

-alertify.js is licensed under [MIT](http://www.opensource.org/licenses/MIT)
+logify.js is licensed under [MIT](http://www.opensource.org/licenses/MIT)